-Course Enrichment Grants, offered by the University of Virginia Library, provide support to faculty who would like to enhance students’ abilities to seek, evaluate, manage, and use information and data in scholarly contexts, as well as create new types of media-rich class assignments.
+Course Enrichment Grants, offered by the University of Virginia Library, provide support to faculty interested in enhancing students’ abilities to seek, evaluate, manage, and use information and data in scholarly contexts, as well as create media-rich class assignments.

-The program is intended to fund projects that promote student learning in the areas described below.
+The program aims to fund projects that promote student learning in the following areas.
 All funded projects will involve partnership with a team of library staff with expertise in the proposed topic.

 Attend an information session: